Do I need swimming experience to join?

 I want to check out a workout!
 What do I do next?

 First, sign up for United States Masters Swimming.
-You must also complete the combined USMS & University of Washington waiver form here.
-You must bring the completed waiver to your first practice.
+You must also complete the USMS waiver form: HMST waiver 2018 view ridge v2.
+You must bring this completed waiver to your first practice.

 What is United States Masters Swimming (USMS)?